What to Know About Sargassum in the Dominican Republic

 ✔️Check Sargassum Reports Before You Go

 Websites like Sargassum Monitoring offer real-time updates on seaweed conditions across the Caribbean.
+You can also join Facebook groups like Dominican Republic Sargassum Seaweed Reports for daily photos, traveler experiences, and local tips.
 A quick check before your trip can help you choose the best beach days or even adjust your itinerary.✔️Book Your Stay in Low-Impact Areas

 Some destinations, like Bayahibe and La Romana, are typically less affected by sargassum.
 If you're planning a beach-focused getaway, consider booking accommodations in these areas.✔️Pack Smart for the Unexpected